 Chapter 6: Tartakower Variation No Trade

 There are two main branches in these lines.
-When white passively declines the trade with Ng3, and when White plays Ng5 and goes for an attack.
+1. White passively declines the trade with Ng3.
+2. White plays Ng5 and goes for an attack.

-In the former, we are going to push our h-pawn up the board and play for piece activity.
+In the former, we will push our h-pawn up the board and play for piece activity.
 In the Ng5 lines, we will be prepared to accept a knight sacrifice on f7, hold the material, and come out with a winning position.

 Chapter 6 Preview

 One of the features of this repertoire is the transitions between different chapters and lines.
 Similar to the Tartakower, we will offer a knight trade on f6.
 If White takes the knight, the best lines are for them to play d4, transposing to the Tartakower.

 If White does not capture on f6, the best lines are arguably still to play d4.
 This chapter will cover all variations that do not transpose to other chapters but still let you know when those transpositions occur.

 Chapter 7 Preview

 The fantasy variation, 3.f3, is an attempt by White to build a large and intimidating center pawn duo.
 We plan to allow this pawn duo but immediately attack the dark square complex to take advantage of the White king.

 These attacking positions give us a lot of play.
 Black wins 51% to White’s 43% in the club-level database.
 After learning these lines, you will look forward to seeing the somewhat less common 3.f3.